Conformal mappings in perturbative QCD: Summary and conclusions

 As shown a long time ago \cite{CiFi}, one can find an optimal variable, such that the expansion in powers of that variable converges in the whole complex plane and has the best asymptotic convergence rate.
 As shown in \cite{CiFi}, this variable achieves the conformal mapping of the whole analyticity domain of the expanded function onto a unit disk.
 We refer to this as to the ``optimal conformal mapping'' for series acceleration.

 In QCD, the optimal conformal mapping for improving the perturbation series was written down for the first time in \cite{Caprini:1998wg}, for the particular case of the Adler function.
 It depends on the specific positions of the leading IR and UV renormalons of the corresponding Borel transform.
-In the present paper, we give in Sect. \ref{sec:conf} the most general expression of the optimal mapping $\tilde w(u)$, for the generic case of a QCD observable with cuts along the real axis of the Borel plane due to IR and UV renormalons.
+In the present paper, we gave in Sect. \ref{sec:conf} the most general expression of the optimal mapping $\tilde w(u)$, for the generic case of a QCD observable with cuts along the real axis of the Borel plane due to IR and UV renormalons.
 In the same section, we defined in Eqs. (\ref{eq:cW})-(\ref{eq:Sw}) the new, non-power expansions of the observable, taking into account the information about the leading singularities in the Borel plane.

-In Sect. \ref{sec:prop}, we briefly reviewed the main properties of the new expansions, emphasizing the fact that the expansion functions have nonperturbative features much like the expanded function itself.
+In Sect. \ref{sec:prop} we summarized the main properties of the new expansions, emphasizing the fact that the expansion functions have nonperturbative features much like the expanded function itself.
 In particular, the expansion functions ${\cal W}_n(a)$ and $\widetilde {\cal W}_n(a)$ exhibit a singularity at $a=0$ and their expansions in powers of $a$ are divergent.
 On the other hand, the new expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}) have a more tamed behaviour at large orders, and may converge under certain conditions.

-Using these properties, we compared in Sect. \ref{sec:OPE} the new expansions with the power corrections in the standard OPE, and reviewed the arguments presented in \cite{Caprini:2020lff}, where it was suggested that the expansions based on the conformal mapping of the Borel plane may be an alternative to the OPE.
-We note that a similar view was adopted recently in \cite{Maiezza:2021mry}.
-We emphasize however that exponentially suppressed terms, usually denoted as ``duality-violating'' corrections, are expected to occur also in addition to the expansions based on conformal mappings, as mentioned at the end of Sect. \ref{sec:OPE}.
+In Sect. \ref{sec:OPE} we reviewed the arguments presented in \cite{Caprini:2020lff}, where it was suggested that the expansions based on the conformal mapping of the Borel plane might be an alternative to the OPE for recapturing nonperturbative features of the exact QCD correlators.
+We note that the possibility of the resurgence of the Adler function without adding power corrections has been discussed recently also in \cite{Maiezza:2021mry}.